microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/group-post-groups.md

 ---
-title: "Create group - Microsoft Graph API"
+title: "Create group"
-description: "Describes how to create a group resource (entity) of the Microsoft Graph API (REST), which represents an Azure Active Directory (Azure AD) group.
-A group resource may refer to an Office 365 group or a security group."
+description: "Create a new group as specified in the request body. "
 author: "dkershaw10"
 localization_priority: Priority
 ms.prod: "groups"
 ---

 # Create group
-Use this API to create a new group as specified in the request body.
+Create a new group as specified in the request body.
 You can create the following types of groups:

 * Office 365 Group (unified group)
 * Security group